A1Asriel/AsrielBot-site/README.md

+# The site is work in progress.
+The links are not configured and the text may contain incorrect information.

+---

 # AsrielBot

 AsrielBot is a friendly Discord bot which is mainly designed to solve ambiguity during the role-playing process.
 Although, it also can be used as a general purpose (moderation, custom responses, AFK statuses, etc.) bot.